Savage Worlds: History

 In 1997, Pinnacle published Deadlands: the Great Rail Wars, a miniature wargame set in the "Weird West" world of Hensley's Deadlands role-playing game.
 The rules were a greatly simplified version of the full Deadlands system, focused on one-on-one skirmishes.

-In 2003, the rules from The Great Rail Wars were revised and expanded into a generic, simple but complete role-playing system and retitled Savage Worlds (SW).
+In 2003, the rules from The Great Rail Wars were revised and expanded into a generic, simple but complete role-playing system and retitled Savage Worlds.
 At Origins 2003, Savage Worlds was awarded the Gamer's Choice Award in the Roleplaying Game category.
-The main rulebook was revised and released as a PDF format eBook in late 2004, with a print version following in early 2005.
+The main rulebook was revised and released as a PDF in late 2004, with a print version following in early 2005.
 The same year, Great White Games began releasing rules expansions in the form of several PDF format genre toolkit books.
 Self-contained miniature skirmish games based upon the Savage Worlds engine were also released in print and PDF form.

 Deadlands Reloaded, a version of the game using the Savage Worlds rules, was released in May 2006.
 In late 2005, Pinnacle entered into an agreement with WizKids to publish self-contained RPGs set in the worlds of Pirates of the Spanish Main, Rocketmen, and MageKnight using the Savage Worlds rules.
 Of the three licenses, only The Pirates of the Spanish Main RPG saw release, and was published in April 2007.
-Pinnacle released another licensed game, The Savage World of Solomon Kane, in 2007.
+In 2007 Pinnacle released the licensed game, The Savage World of Solomon Kane.

-In October 2007, Pinnacle released the Savage Worlds Explorer's Edition (SWEX), a digest size paperback edition of the rules.
-It featured the revisions to melee damage rules first introduced in Deadlands Reloaded, as well as new chase rules, and it was released at Origins 2007.
+In October 2007, Pinnacle released the Savage Worlds Explorer's Edition, a digest size paperback edition of the rules.
+It featured revisions to the melee damage rules first introduced in Deadlands Reloaded, as well as new chase rules.
+It was released at Origins 2007.
 At that event, Deadlands Reloaded won the Origins Award in the category of Best Roleplaying Game Supplement.

-In August 2011, Pinnacle released Savage Worlds Deluxe (SWD), a hardcover expanded version of the rules found in the Explorer's Edition.
+In August 2011, Pinnacle released Savage Worlds Deluxe, a hardcover expanded version of the rules found in the Explorer's Edition.

-In August 2012, Pinnacle released the digest size paperback edition of the Deluxe rules, Savage Worlds Deluxe Explorer's Edition (SWDEE).
+In August 2012, Pinnacle released a digest size paperback edition of the deluxe rules, Savage Worlds Deluxe Explorer's Edition.

 In 2015 Pinnacle announced a series of supplements converting Rifts to the Savage Worlds system.

-In 2018 Pinnacle released a new edition, Savage Worlds Adventure Edition (SWADE).
+In 2018 Pinnacle released the Savage Worlds Adventure Edition.

 In November 2020 Pinnacle announced Pathfinder for Savage Worlds, an adaptation of the setting of Paizo's Pathfinder Roleplaying Game and serialized Adventure Path modules beginning with the first Adventure Path, Rise of the Runelords.